What is a Robertsonian translocation?

 Imagine a jigsaw puzzle that snaps together to create a spiral staircase.
 That’s how your DNA is structured.
 Each piece of your DNA strand belongs in a specific place, ensuring that your cells can split apart and multiply with your DNA imprinted inside each one.

 A “chromosomal translocation” is the term used to describe when two parts of the puzzle thread join in a way that doesn’t fit.
 A Robertsonian translocation is the most common kind of human chromosome translocation.
-About 1 in 1,000 babies born will have this translocation in their DNA.
-It doesn’t necessarily cause any problems.
+About

 A Robertsonian translocation effects acrocentric chromosomes.
 In an acrocentric chromosome, the narrow region where both halves of the chromosome join is near the very end of the chromosome.
 In a Robertsonian translocation, acrocentric chromosomes fuse together.
 This fusing joins two “long arms” of DNA into one.

 To make studying genes and their mutations easier, scientists have assigned a number to each chromosome in the human DNA chain.
 The acrocentric chromosomes in this DNA chain are chromosomes 13, 14, 15, 21, and 22.
 Common translocation formations include:

 - chromosome 13 with chromosome 14 (the most common Robertsonian translocation and the